AtomicReact/simple-frontend/README.md

 This is a simple frontend APP using [AtomicReact-TS](https://github.com/AtomicReact/AtomicReact-TS).
 You can use this for boilerplate for your next projects.

+[Demo] See the APP: [https://atomicreact.github.io/simple-frontend/](https://atomicreact.github.io/simple-frontend/)

-`src` directory contain all atoms
+- `src` directory contain all atoms

-`scripts` directory contain helpers scripts to build and serve http web server `public` directory contain all frontend built, bundled, and public files
+- `scripts` directory contain helpers scripts to build and serve http web server

+- `public` directory contain all frontend built, bundled, and public files

-See ``tsconfig.json` to known how enable importing CSS files with visual studio
+See `tsconfig.json` to known how enable importing CSS files with visual studio

 ## Development